 In 2022, the bank originated 31.8 percent of its home purchase loans to low-income borrowers, which was significantly above the aggregate of lenders 7.1 percent and above the 22.8 percent demographic of low-income families within the assessment area.
 The bank originated 22.7 percent of its home purchase loans to moderate-income borrowers, which was above the aggregate of lenders 18.0 percent and the 17.7 percent demographic of moderate-income families within the assessment area.
-The bank originated 22.7 percent demographic of moderate-income families within the assessment area.
-The bank originated 22.7 percent demographic of moderate-income families within the assessment area.
+The bank originated 22.7 percent of its home purchase loans to middle-income borrowers, which was above the aggregate of lenders of 19.3 percent and the 17.8 demographic percent of middle-income families within the assessment area.
+Lastly, the bank originated 22.7 percent of its home purchase loans to upper-income borrowers, which was significantly below the aggregate of lenders of 43.3 percent and the 41.7 percent demographic of upper-income families within the assessment area.
+The bank's performance in 2021 was consistent with its 2022 performance.